sravanthi-27/PRODIGY_TrackCode_TaskNumber/README.md

 # prodigy-responsive-landing-page
-itory for the Prodigy internship.
 This project is designed to showcase a modern, fully responsive landing page built with the latest web development technologies.

 ## Project Overview